clojurists-together/clojuriststogether.org/content/news/2026/2025 Annual Funding Nov Dec 2025 Update Final Report.md

 <img width="684" height="385" alt="image" src="https://github.com/user-attachments/assets/6a1b295d-9721-4e39-a7c6-81a1126a3211" />

-(From left to right: Eric Dallo, Rich Hickey, Peter Stromberg, Michiel Borkent, Arthur Fucher)
+(From left to right: Eric Dallo, Rich Hickey, Peter Strömberg, Michiel Borkent, and Arthur Fücher)

 I spent some time preparing my talk that I gave there about ECA which should be available soon for anyone interested.